noseka1/rhsso-kustomization/README.md

-# rhsso-kustomization
-Kustomization for deploying Red Hat Single Sign-On (RHSSO) on OpenShift
+# Kustomization for Deploying Red Hat Single Sign-On (RHSSO) on OpenShift